-I currently have three bikes.
-A 2013 Ducati Multistrada, a 2012 Triumph Tiger 800 XC, and a 2009 Yamaha WR 250 R. They are all very nice bikes and fit the gradient that to me best describes my favorite riding mode: adventure riding.
+They are all very nice bikes and fit the gradient that to me best describes my favorite riding mode: adventure riding.
 The Ducati is the sport/touring, the Triumph is the touring/enduro, and the Yamaha is the enduro/dirt bike.
-The three of them form a nice gradient under the “adventure” umbrella.
+The Honda fits somewhere in between the Triumph and the Yamaha.

 So how all of this started?